Boron group: Biological role

 None of the group-13 elements has a major biological role in complex animals, but some are at least associated with a living being.
 As in other groups, the lighter elements usually have more biological roles than the heavier.
 The heaviest ones are toxic, as are the other elements in the same periods.
 Boron is essential in most plants, whose cells use it for such purposes as strengthening cell walls.
-It is found in humans, certainly as a essential trace element, but there is ongoing debate over its significance in human nutrition.
+It is found in humans, certainly as an essential trace element, but there is ongoing debate over its significance in human nutrition.
 Boron's chemistry does allow it to form complexes with such important molecules as carbohydrates, so it is plausible that it could be of greater use in the human body than previously thought.
 Boron has also been shown to be able to replace iron in some of its functions, particularly in the healing of wounds.
 Aluminium has no known biological role in plants or animals, despite its widespread occurrence in nature.
 Gallium is not essential for the human body, but its relation to iron(III) allows it to become bound to proteins that transport and store iron.
 Gallium can also stimulate metabolism.
 Indium and its heavier homologues have no biological role, although indium salts in small doses, like gallium, can stimulate metabolism.